Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dog Urine Allergies

-Luckily for most dog owners, our pets go outside the home to do their business.
-Therefore, we usually need to worry about the urine proteins when your pet has an accident in the house.
-Beagles are intelligent animals that rarely break their training unless it’s locked in the home with no escape for too long.
+Luckily for most owners, their dogs go outside the home to do their business.
+Therefore, you usually only need to worry about urine proteins when your pet has an accident in the house.
+Beagles are intelligent animals that rarely break their training unless they’re locked in the home with no escape for too long.

 Preventing Urine